thenml/blowing-bubbles/README.md

 - [x] if the bubble was blown under an active effect, it gets put on the bubble
 - [x] an effect bubble gives the effect indefinetally when inside

-- [ ] faster blowing 1-3: bubbles gets bigger faster
+- [x] faster blowing 1-3: bubbles gets bigger faster
 - [ ] stronger bubble 1-3: bubbles lasts longer and can withstand more damage
-- [ ] single bubble: the bubble is infinite until the player blows another one or unloaded
+- [x] single bubble: the bubble is infinite until the player blows another one or unloaded
 - [x] bubble barrage: bubbles automatically release when they are small

 ## block
-- [?] bubbles combine into 2x2, 3x3 etc: look at create
 - [x] terraria bubble

 - [x] bubble machine block